 Section 2A:

-If you do not plan on modifying or editing the sketch, you may move on to Step 3.
-Modifying the sketch includes changing input pin locations, changing what the LED screen displays, adding other calculations that the spirometer should do or modifying existing ones, etc.
+If you have no plans to modify the sketch, you can proceed to Step 3.
+Modifying the sketch involves adjustments like changing input pin locations, altering LED screen displays, adding or modifying calculations performed by the spirometer, etc.

-Looking into the sketch of the downloaded code shows how the calculations displayed on the LED were determined.
-As previously mentioned at the beginning of the instructable, the main sources of input data are CO2 expelled in parts per million from the user, and pressure in kilopascals as measured by the pressure sensor.
-Using these two variables, the spirometer is able to calculate a number of different breathing characteristics.
+Examining the downloaded code’s sketch reveals the basis for the calculations displayed on the LED screen.
+As mentioned earlier in the instructable, the user provides the primary input data sources, including CO2 expelled in parts per million and pressure in kilopascals measured by the pressure sensor.
+With these variables, the spirometer calculates various breathing characteristics.

-Before these values are calculated, it is important to see how these two variables are determined.
-CO2 readings are measured directly from the sensor, as seen in line 209.
-The high concentration and low concentration are added, but the high concentration is multiplied by 256 in order to convert bytes of data to the actual numerical reading.
-This determination was based on the instruction manual of the CO2 sensor listed in the BOM.
-If your sensor is different, use the manual to determine how to find the parts per million of CO2 expended by the user of the device.
+Before computing these values, it’s essential to understand how these two variables are determined.
+The sensor directly measures CO2 readings, as observed in line 209.
+The high and low concentrations are summed, with the high concentration multiplied by 256 to convert bytes of data to the actual numerical reading.
+This determination is based on the CO2 sensor’s instruction manual listed in the BOM.
+If your sensor differs, consult the manual to determine how to obtain the parts per million of CO2 expended by the device user.

 Section 2B:

-The following bullet points detail how each value is calculated in the provided code.
-Should you want to modify the spirometer’s output units (for example, changing kilopascals to Standard atmospheres) or dimensions of the spirometer tubing, etc. please review this section carefully.
+The following bullet points outline the calculation process for each value in the provided code.
+If you wish to alter the spirometer’s output units, such as changing kilopascals to Standard atmospheres, or adjust the dimensions of the spirometer tubing, please carefully review this section.

-- We calculate the pressure of breathing in kilopascals by the different specifications of our pressure sensor, in addition to the voltage measured by the pressure sensor and the voltage by which the measured voltage is offset.
-These two variables are the only non-constant variables that determine pressure.
+- We calculate the breathing pressure in kilopascals based on the specifications of our pressure sensor.
+Additionally, we consider the voltage measured by the pressure sensor and the offset voltage.
+These two variables, which are not constant, determine the pressure.
 The formula used is given below:

 where P is the outputted pressure in kilopascals, and Vmeasured is the voltage measured by the sensor in Volts, and Voffset is the voltage by which the measured voltage is offset, in order to determine the pressure.
 Both Vmeasured and Voffset are determined by multiplying the differential pressure, Pdifferential and the initial differential pressure, P0, by the ratio 5/1023 because when reading an analog voltage from an input pin, the value is returned as a number from 0 to 1023; for a range of 0 V to 5 V. Essentially, the ratio converts the number read by the sensor into an actual voltage.

 After subtracting Vmeasured by Voffset, their difference is multiplied by the ratio of rangegauge/Vrange, where rangegauge is a constant 25 kpa, and represents the range of the pressure sensor.
 This value will change based on the make and model of each pressure sensor.
 Vrange is a constant 2.25 V and represents the voltage range of the pressure sensor.
-The range is 2.25 V because its range for negative pressure is 0.25 V to 2.5 V and range for positive pressure is 2.5 V to 4.75 V. Once more, this value might vary, depending on what pressure sensor is used.
-Thus, based on the constants from the pressure sensor used, the formula for pressure in kilopascals is calculated as such:
+The range is 2.25 V because its range for negative pressure is 0.25 V to 2.5 V and range for positive pressure is 2.5 V to 4.75 V. Furthermore, this value may vary depending on the pressure sensor used.
+Thus, the formula for pressure in kilopascals is calculated based on the constants from the pressure sensor used:

 - The instantaneous rate of the users breathing is calculated via the formula below: